 Sajda received a BS in electrical engineering from Massachusetts Institute of Technology (MIT) in 1989 and an MSE and PhD in bioengineering from the University of Pennsylvania, in 1992 and 1994, respectively.
-He is a fellow of the IEEE, AMBIE and AAAS.
+He is a fellow of the IEEE, AMBIE and AAAS and is President-Elect of IEEE Engineering in Medicine and Biology Society (EMBS).